Armored Heart: L'Odeur de l'Amour

 “Oh?”

 “You were just being too specific.
-It’s not just Brigga.
+It’s not just Brawna.
 All of the gods have a bit of overlap with… Well, maybe with all of each other.
 This cream for example.
 It’s for aftercare.
 It’s Shala’s mercy by intent, and Veralla’s knowledge by execution.”

 Lanri nodded and smiled at the earnest angel.
 She was eager to hear what Seeker had thought of.

 “And this,” continued Seeker as she tapped the brooch in Lanri’s hair.
-“This is Luin.
+“This is Lah.
 It’s his law and justice.
 It’s what lets us both be sure your consent and feelings are genuine, and untainted.”
 She stopped talking for a while, continuing to massage the salve into Lanri’s wrists.
 When she stopped, she put the jar to one side and undid the buttons keeping Lanri’s trousers on with one skillful flick.

 Lanri’s eyes widened.
 “What are you–”

 “I need to put some on your knees, Dear,” said Seeker as she easily pulled Lanri’s pants off, leaving the woman in only her underpants.
 Before Lanri could have objected had she wanted to, Seeker began rubbing the last of the salve on Lanri’s bruised knees.
-"Brigga plays a part, of course, like you said.
+"Brawna plays a part, of course, like you said.
 I don't only lust for you, after all.
-It's one of a great many feelings that bubble up in me every time I look at you, and most of them do fall into her domain, as well as Ishi's."
+It's one of a great many feelings that bubble up in me every time I look at you, and most of them do fall into her domain, as well as Ishara's."

 Lanri found herself frowning.
 Everything Seeker said was right, of course, but there was a strand of faulty reasoning mixed into it, and she couldn't quite yet place her finger on it.

-"You disagree?" asked Seeker.
+"You disagree?"
+Asked Seeker.

-"No!" was Lanri's gut reaction, and she blurted it out almost instantly.
+"No!"
+Was Lanri's gut reaction, and she blurted it out almost instantly.
 "Well, yes?
 I don't really know."

 Seeker stopped rubbing in the salve and began helping Lanri back into her trousers almost as quickly as she'd taken them off.
 Lanri was surprised to feel a pang of disappointment at that.
 She hadn't really considered whether she was open to that before now, but being redressed so quickly felt like an obvious, if unexpectedly unwelcome sign that Seeker wasn't.